cocolico14/Emotion-Detection-From-Facial-Expressions-Using-CNN/README.md

 ## Summary

-This code will detect faces with the help of haar cascade, then, send these faces to a CNN to classify their emotion in real time.
-Emotions are surprise, happy, sad, angry, natural, fear, disgust.
+This code will detect faces with the help of haar cascade, then send these faces to a CNN to classify their emotions in real-time.
+Emotions are surprised, happy, sad, angry, natural, fear, disgust.

 ## Demo